davidxuan/project/README.md

 #### How We Solve the Problem

 In order to resolve the limitation of SubGraph, we created a new node to include the components that were not clustered previously.
-If a component is only used by one other component, we create a new node to be the dominator node of the two components.
 Then the two components wil be clustered together.
-We took the idea from the BodyHeader pattern.

 ![Image](/resources/after.png)